 Meteorologists differentiate between ten different types of clouds depending on if the water droplets are tiny, smaller than a hundredth of a millimeter, or sometimes larger, as is the case with rain clouds.
 If the clouds move in higher air layers, they can also consist of ice or snow crystals.
 The hailstones they contain are sometimes several centimeters in size.

 But to answer the question, let’s take the path of generalization and thus create a standard.
-Let’s take the fair-weather cloud for illustration because its shape is clear and recognizable.
-If we assume that this cloud is the size of a soccer field and is perhaps 500 meters high, the result is a weight of around 1200 to 3000 kilograms.
+Let’s take the fair-weather cumulus cloud for illustration because its shape is clear and recognizable.
+If we assume that this cloud is around 1 kilometer wide, 1 kilometer long, and perhaps 1 kilometer high, the result is a weight of approximately 500,000 kilograms or 1.1 million pounds.
+This estimation considers that a cloud contains about 0.5 grams of water per cubic meter of air.

 Also Read – Why Don’t Clouds Fall From The Sky?

-In a thunderstorm monsoon rain, however, ten to twenty liters of water per square meter falls within a short time and then the cloud moves a few hundred kilometers further and continues to rain down.
-An average thundercloud, as you see it more often in summer, can therefore easily weigh over 1.5 million tons.
-If we think of tropical storms, we tend to be hundreds of millions of tons, even billions of tons cannot be ruled out.
+In a thunderstorm or monsoon rain, ten to twenty liters of water per square meter can fall within a short time.
+Afterward, the cloud may move a few hundred kilometers and continue to rain further.
+An average thundercloud, like those often seen in summer, can easily weigh over 1.5 million tons due to its immense volume and water content.
+When it comes to tropical storms, these systems can hold hundreds of millions, or even billions, of tons of water.
 Light as a feather?
 Not even close.
 These clouds are true meteorological monsters.